stennety/mywebsite/_posts/2020-05-24-SiegeBreaker.md

 ## Takeaways

-Having spent some time across multiple teams, in two geographies, working on varied scale of problems, the one dictum that I find constant across everything is that _it matters how you tell, what you sell_.
+Having spent some time across multiple teams, in two geographies, working on varied scale of problems, the one dictum that I find constant across everything is that _the pitch matters_.

 The scale of the problem we were addressing with decoy routing was no doubt huge, which is why having a clear demarcation of the scope of the problem, _we_ choose to address or solve is necessary.
 SiegeBreaker went from ToS, to ICMP and then finally e-mail, through multiple _(submit, rebut, reject)_ cycles to finally arrive at a _(submit, revise, accept)_.